18gwoo/walkable-2.0-ext/README.md

 # Walkable-2.0
 Walkable is a web application allowing users to easily retrieve a list of establishments within walking distance.

-Requires a working google api key to utilize
+Requires a working google api key to utilize.

 # Tech Stack